Mönlam

 Make an offering CLOSED NOW FOR OFFERINGS AND NAMES

-If you are unable to make an offering but would like to be included in the Monastic Rainy Season Retreat (Yarney) that is observed from July 21st to October 2nd, 2024 by the monks at Ka-Nying Shedrub Ling Monastery and the nuns at Nagi Nunnery, please send your name(s) to [email protected].
+If you are unable to make an offering but would like to be included in the prayers the monks and nuns perform during the Monastic Rainy Season Retreat (Yarney) at KNSL Monastery and Nagi Nunnery, please send your name(s) to [email protected].